ashlink11/portfolio/project-one-frontend-notes.md

 - pretty soon make a [frontend color palette](https://m2.material.io/design/color/the-color-system.html#tools-for-picking-colors)
 - would be interesting to make a checklist of mental models/heuristics for programming, systems design, and debugging, etc. like charlie munger 80 models #todo

-# progress th apr 11: (p1 text content draft 2)
+# progress th apr 11: (p1 text content draft 3) (revised draft 2 in-place)

 ## quick overview & into the project

 llvm is open-source software used for over two decades by Apple, Microsoft, and Linux for a major and crucial part of compiling software/code into hardware instructions.

-llvm means "low-level virtual machine", but the foundation dropped the acronym more than a decade ago because it had become inaccurate/confusing.
+llvm means "low-level virtual machine", but the foundation dropped this acronym more than a decade ago because it had become inaccurate/confusing.

+now llvm is generally thought of as a compiler and set of compiler tools especially associated with the c/c++ language family via the clang compiler.

-i've been studying compilers for some years, so i cloned their public open-source code library to write and run llvm projects on my machine.
+i've been studying compilers for some years, so in january 2024, i cloned the llvm public open-source code library to my machine so i could to write and run llvm projects.

 ## biggest challenge

-llvm has become a huge codebase over the years due to algorithmic optimizations, security, and maintaining compatibility, etc.
+over the years, llvm has become a huge codebase due to factors such as algorithmic optimizations, cybersecurity, and maintaining compatibility, etc.

-a couple years ago, i had ran one library of software on this level of complexity, which had taken about two months of work.
+but i did have experience running a similarly complex library of software on my machine a couple years ago, which had taken about two months of work.

 this time, i had to rewrite, reconfigure, and study for three months (jan 1 - mar 31, 2024) before i was able to generate an executable binary that would run successfully on my machine.